• Home

 For example, a 12 Megapixel camera, such as those found on many smartphones, will take an image that consists of twelve million pixels.
 This image will be 4000 pixels wide and 3000 pixels high, and you multiply one by the other to get the total number of pixels.

-On the web, very few people are browsing with screens big enough to display an image 4000 pixels wide.
+On the web, as well as in popular messaging applications, very few people are using screens big enough to display an image 4000 pixels wide.
 In fact, the average screen resolution as of December 2018 is only 320 pixels wide by 640 pixels high, largely due to the fact that so many people are browsing the internet on mobile devices.

 Showing a 4000 pixel wide image on a 320 pixel wide screen is going to be a huge waste of bandwidth, as the browser is just going to shrink it down to 320 pixels wide anyway.